heyhotcake/ShelfEye/replit.md

 - Preferred communication style: Simple, everyday language.
 - **Deployment Context**: User runs the application on a Raspberry Pi at `http://naniwatanacheck.local:5000`. **ALL debugging, testing, and issue reports refer to the Pi deployment, NOT the Replit web preview.** The Replit environment is for code development only; actual hardware features (camera, GPIO) only work on the Raspberry Pi.
 When user reports issues or provides screenshots, they are ALWAYS from the Pi, not from Replit webview.
+- **Future Plans**: Upgrade to true 4K camera to improve QR detection speed and accuracy, then simplify redundant image processing that's currently needed to compensate for low camera resolution.

 ## Raspberry Pi Service Management